shuzhiquan/IRIC/README.md

    </table>

 ## Installation
 Download the repository from GitHub before applying the techniques.
 R version >= 3.1.
-D
 ## Examples
 SMOTE(Data level), CSC4.5 (Algorithm level) and RBBagging (Ensemble-based level) are presented as examples of IRIC's usage.
 - [SMOTE](#SMOTE)